AppDaemon/appdaemon/docs/INSTALL.rst

 Updating AppDaemon to the latest dev version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the dev version has been updated and you want to pull over the latest changes, run the following command from the top level of the repository:
+When the dev version has been updated and you want to pull over the latest changes, run the following command from the ``appdeamon`` directory:

 .. code:: bash